demispatti/nicescrollr/readme.txt

 3. Optimized the listener that watches changes on the document

 = Version 0.5.6 =
-1. Added some styling options for the backtop buttons.
+1. Added some styling Options for the backtop buttons.
 I advise you to navigate to the settings pages for the frontend and the backend and simply hit the "save settings" button to add the new features

 2. Removed the deprecated plugin settings tab
 3. Renamed the class name for the backtop button
-4. Fixed a bug regarding the scroll-to functionality, which is used to scroll to settings that did not pass validation
+4. Fixed a bug regarding the scroll-to functionality, which is used to scroll to settings that did not pass Validation
 5. Added credit to the author of Nicescroll in the description text
 6. Several code improvements
 7. Updated the note regarding my support forum visits